Shirish-Bashyal/Techno_Sewa/README.md

 # TechnoSewa

-Technosewa is an web application which connects technicians(i.e plumber and electrician) with the client.
+Technosewa is a Progressive web application which connects technicians(i.e plumber and electrician) with the client.
 We provide the platform for the client to submit their problem and the platform for the technician to provide the service to the client.